 The day your book was published approximately 15,000 other books were published.
 No one knows about your book and no one cares.
 It’s the job of your book company’s superhero — the marketing manager– to tell people about the book and to change people’s minds so they buy a copy.

-5 If you don’t market and sell the book, no one will.
+If you don’t market and sell the book, no one will.
 That is the brutal reality of the self-publishing industry.
 It also applies if your book is indie published and even if you have an agent and a large publishing house behind you.

 The first step in a marketing plan is to identify your customers.
 Who will buy your book?
 If the book is about making plumbing repairs, your customers are folks who live in old houses among others.
 If your book is about performing surgery on the kitchen table, your customers could be people without health insurance.

 Don’t expect to sit back in a recliner and wait for the royalty checks to come rolling it.
 Ain’t gonna happen unless you make it happen and you have to get off the recliner to do that.
 No one can buy a book that they don’t know exists.

 No matter how great the content in your book is, no one will buy it if the packaging screams “Amateur.”
 You have to invest time and money to produce a quality package to enclose your quality content.
 Otherwise, why bother writing the quality content?
 And finally, remember the book has your name on it.
-Do you really want your name on a amateurish-looking book package?
+Do you really want your name on an amateurish-looking book package?

 These observations are taken from my Self-publishing Guides